Death of Kelly Savage

 Kelly Robert Savage (27 December 1989 – 17 May 2017) was a New Zealand-American Assistant Language Teacher living in Japan whose death sparked an international outcry and a national debate in Japan about their psychiatric system and its use of long-term physical restraints.

-Savage was a dual citizen of New Zealand and the United States, and worked in Shibushi, Kagoshima in Japan from August 2015 until his death in May 2017.
+Savage was a dual citizen of New Zealand and the United States, and worked in Shibushi, Kagoshima, Japan, from August 2015 until his death in May 2017.

 Background

-Kelly Robert Savage was born on 27 December, 1989 in Reno, Nevada, United States to parents Michael Leonard Savage and Martha Kane Savage.
+Kelly Robert Savage was born on 27 December, 1989, in Reno, Nevada, United States, to parents Michael Leonard Savage and Martha Kane Savage.
 He had a brother, Patrick Evan Savage, and was the grandson of physicist Evan O'Neill Kane.
-Savage moved with his family to Wellington, New Zealand and became a New Zealand citizen, but still retained his US citizenship.
+Savage moved with his family to Wellington, New Zealand, and became a New Zealand citizen, but still retained his US citizenship.

 At high school in Onslow College, Savage developed an interest in Japanese culture and language.
 While an undergraduate at the Victoria University of Wellington, Savage began suffering from depression and was hospitalized for five weeks in 2012 as a result of a psychotic episode.
-Savage graduated from the university with a Bachelor of Arts in May 2015, double majoring in Psychology and Japanese.
+Savage graduated from the university with a Bachelor of Arts in May 2015, double majoring in psychology and Japanese.

 In August 2015, Savage started a position teaching English as an Assistant Language Teacher with the Japanese Exchange and Teaching (JET) programme in the city of Shibushi, Kagoshima Prefecture.
 He was reported to have been loved by his students and fellow teachers.